-About School of Art & Art History at Chicago
+About the School of Art & Art History in Chicago

-The School of Art and Art History at the University of Illinois at Chicago comprises artists, scholars, museum workers, educators, and researchers, all thriving within the nation’s most diverse public research university.
+The School of Art & Art History at the University of Illinois Chicago comprises of artists, scholars, museum workers, educators, and researchers, all thriving within one of the nation’s most diverse public research university.
 We empower students in the making, experience, study, and interpretation of art, art history, and contemporary culture and prepare them for a professional life of interdisciplinary practice.
 Affirming that humanity survives and advances through radical imagination and the arts, we educate our students to rigorously engage in art’s vibrant corollaries: dialogue, critique, experimentation, and social justice.

 The School of Art & Art History was founded on the principle that history, theory and practice are intimately entwined endeavors.
 Our programs ignite intellectual curiosity and creative innovation, and empower students to expand the boundaries of what is possible, making an impact on the world.

 Art students are encouraged to work across the media-specific disciplines of studio arts, photography, moving image, and new media and actively engage departments across the university as well as the larger cosmopolitan city of Chicago.
 Faculty are equally committed to their research, practice and teaching, and foster an intense intellectual and creative environment where individual research and studio work are complemented by collaborative efforts and socially relevant public projects and civic engagement.
 We offer a BFA, a Minor in Art, and a MFA.